 Generative AI tools like ChatGPT are trained on a combination of internet crawling, curated content, and other ingested media.
 As anybody who has ever spent time on the internet knows, it’s not exactly a bias-free zone.
 The same cultural issues that result in underrepresentation, stereotyping, and polarization across society are intrinsically present in the very makeup of an AI model’s “education.”
 It’s important to note that AI is not inherently more biased than other sources, it just reflects (and potentially amplifies) the bias that already exists in the world.

-If we use the aforementioned Amazon hiring example as a microcosm of the larger issue, we can see that it’s really hard to eliminate historical bias from the dataset.
-If your most "successful" job candidates have been men because you’ve mostly hired men, you’ll have to add a counterweight somewhere to balance out what the AI model sees as reliable data to draw conclusions from.
-If the dataset is disproportionately skewed in favor of one group, one region, or one ideology, the outputs will follow the same pattern.
+Using the aforementioned Amazon hiring example as a microcosm of the larger issue, we can see that it’s really hard to eliminate historical bias from the dataset.
+If your most “successful” job candidates have been men because you’ve mostly hired men, you’ll have to add a counterweight somewhere to balance out what the AI model sees as reliable data to draw conclusions from.
+When the dataset is disproportionately skewed in favor of one group, one region, or one ideology, the outputs will follow the same pattern.
 There is, unfortunately, no such thing as an unbiased dataset for any of these programs to start from.

 2. The humans who fine-tune the system

 The initial dataset is only the first step in ChatGPT’s training process.
 The data is supplemented by a group of human “reviewers” who rate and/or choose between two possible responses to a given prompt.
 They do this thousands of times over to align outputs with societal norms and values.
 This is known as “reinforcement learning with human feedback,” or RLHF.